MdEhtesham2004/Portal/README.md

 - Python (Tkinter): For developing the graphical user interface (GUI).
 - PostgreSQL: For secure and reliable storage of user credentials.
 - Python-PostgreSQL Connector (psycopg2): To connect Python with  PostgreSQL.
+- Docker: Used to containerize the application, ensuring consistent environments for development, testing, and deployment.

 ## Prerequisites

 - Python (3.x)
 - PostgreSQL
 - Psycopg2 (Python PostgreSQL adapter)
+- Docker: Needed for containerizing the application, allowing easy deployment and consistent environment setup.
 ## Installation

 Clone the repository: